Siem Reap's Most Iconic Destination Featuring Both Wildlife & Aquarium at One Place

 View All

-Private Tours by AWA
+Private Tours by Angkor Wildlife & Aquarium

 Discover the best of Siem Reap with AWA's private half and full-day tours.
 Perfect for travellers looking for meaningful and insightful tours in Siem Reap.
 Our all private tours include memorable experiences at the Angkor Wildlife & Aquarium.